 We’ve already posted about this trek a few times – including our full story about the “Salkantay Trek to Machu Picchu” – and several photography posts from the trek.
 This time, we’re here to show you the video!

 The 5th day is what was driving you through the first 4 days of the trek.
-To visit the ruins of Machu Picchu is special, but to walk for over 80-km to get there makes it all that much more impactful.
+To visit the ruins of Machu Picchu is obviously special.
+There is an added bonus when you walk for over 80-km to get there.
+It makes your arrival all that much more impactful.
 It is a magical place that was created to inspire.

-Our video adventure on the Salkantay trek was so amazing – and contained so much that we wanted to share – that it eventually needed 3 separate videos.
+Our video adventure on the Salkantay trek was so amazing, that it eventually needed 3 separate videos.
 There was a lot of beautiful scenery and some unforgettable memories.
-We broke the videos into three parts; From Cusco to the Summit of Salkantay, from the Summit to the base of Machu Picchu and one just focusing on our day at Machu Picchu.
+We broke the videos into several parts; Cusco, hiking to the Summit of Salkantay, hiking from the Summit to the base of Machu Picchu, and one just focusing on our day at Machu Picchu.

 We hope you enjoy!